ShelbySolomonDarnell/GN-LLMs/README.md

 | SECRET_KEY  | Flask             | Used by flask to securely sign session cookies |
 | SQLITE_URI  | SQLite connection | Used to configure connections with sqlite      |

+**Note:** Should you be using GNU Guix, make sure that you are using the latest channels file provided in our CI [here](https://ci.genenetwork.org/channels.scm).
+We recommend you use [guix profiles](https://issues.genenetwork.org/topics/guix-profiles).

 ## Installation

 The recommended way to install and run this application is by using [GNU Guix](https://guix.gnu.org/).

-The first step is to [install](https://guix.gnu.org/manual/en/html_node/System-Installation.html) [GNU Guix](https://guix.gnu.org/) as your system.
+The first step is to [install](https://guix.gnu.org/manual/en/html_node/System-Installation.html) GNU Guix as your system.
 If you are already using some other Linux distribution, [install](https://guix.gnu.org/manual/en/html_node/Installation.html) GNU Guix as a package manager on your system.

 Once you have GNU Guix installed on your computer, you can now start **material-flask** in one of three ways: